ryanef/ryanfdev/src/content/blog/aws-cognito-user-pools-identity-pools.md

 AWS Amplify is a giant ecosystem with a bunch of tools but it's worth noting you can avoid almost all of that and just import Amplify Auth into your app.
 It's understandable why sometimes people don't want to use it at first, but Amplify lets you use existing resources and if all you want to use is Auth, you can avoid everything else about Amplify.
 You can see more about using Amplify with existing resources in the  <a href="https://docs.amplify.aws/javascript/build-a-backend/auth/enable-sign-up/" target="_blank">AWS Docs</a>

-I have some Terraform modules and React application available <a href="https://ryanf.dev/projects/cogneato-user-authentication-with-aws-cognito">on Cogneato project page</a>.
-Terraform modules build out everything for AWS and React is using Amplify for client side authentication with the Cognito User Pool id and App Client id.
-After a user authenticates, the app receives access tokens then makes a call to API Gateway with those tokens.
-API Gateway uses a Cognito Authorizer to get claims and Cognito user information out of the tokens and passes them to a Lambda function.
-The Lambda function looks at the JWT claims, finds the user ID created by Cognito, and that ID has an entry as a primary key in the database for its user profile information.
-Access to the database is restricted by IAM policies only allowing the Lambda function to retrieve items.
-The Lambda function can only be invoked by the API Gateway method with the Cognito Authorizer.
-The API Gateway method can only be accessed if there's an access token present in the headers or it returns an error.
+I have some Terraform modules and React application available on my <a href="https://ryanf.dev/projects/cogneato-user-authentication-with-aws-cognito">Cogneato project page</a> for experimenting with different Cognito and Amplify settings.
+The Terraform modules build out everything for AWS and React is using Amplify for client side authentication.
+It shows user registration, user sign-in with e-mail and password, receiving access tokens that are stored in cookies, then React making a fetch request to API Gateway with those access tokens.
+The API Gateway resource is configured with a Cognito Authorizer.

 #### If you want to avoid importing the AWS Amplify library: